Ashish265/DEEP-RL-Navigation-project/README.md

 ### Training the agent

-Run the Navigation.ipynb file to train the agent. model.py contains neural network class used as a Q function and the file dqn_agent.py contains agent code.
+Run the Navigation.ipynb file to train the agent.
+The python file model.py contains neural network class used as a Q function and the python file dqn_agent.py contains agent code.